flipperdevices/flipperzero-firmware/README.md

 ## Overview

-Serial flasher component provides portable library for flashing ESP32 from other host microcontroller.
-ESP32 is normally programmed via serial interface (UART) and port layer for given host microcontroller has to be implemented, if not available.
+Serial flasher component provides portable library for flashing `ESP32`, `ESP32-S2`, `ESP8266` from other host microcontroller.
+Espressif SoCs are normally programmed via serial interface (UART) and port layer for given host microcontroller has to be implemented, if not available.
 Details can be found in section below.

-## Supporting new target
+## Supporting new host target

 In order to support new target, following function has to be implemented by user: